F-theory over a Fano threefold built from $A_{4}$-roots: Introduction

 In later sections we will show that $B_{3}$ as constructed will have the correct numerical characteristics so that the $F$-theory model (\ref{eq:F-th}) will have the desired properties ($3$-generation, correct chiral invariants, no vector-like exotics, etc.).
-The application to the production of the final phenomenologically consistent $F$-theory/Heterotic duality will be the subject of a forthcoming third and final paper in this sequence.
+The transfer of information between the $F$-theory and its Heterotic dual is the subject of a companion paper \cite{Clemens-1}.
+The application to the production of the final phenomenologically consistent $F$-theory/Heterotic duality is the subject of the final paper \cite{Clemens-3} in this sequence. \begin{rem} Throughout this paper, we will let